fvwmorg/fvwmorg.github.io/Wiki/Panels/FvwmTaskBar/index.md

 ---
-layout : wiki
+layout: wiki
-title : TaskBar
+title: TaskBar
-type : panel
+type: panel
-weight : 500
+weight: 500
-description : |
+description: |
   This seems to be a common Panel asked about and with the removal of FvwmTaskBar here is a replacement.